-In this paper, we apply the perturbative formalism developed in \cite{zhang2024intrinsic} to two-dimensional hole gases (2DHG) formed at the hetero-junctions of III-V p-doped semiconductors to calculate the linear and second-order spin conductivity.
+In this paper, we apply the perturbative formalism developed in \cite{zhang2024intrinsic} to two-dimensional hole gases (2DHG) formed at the hetero-junctions of III-V p-doped semiconductors to calculate the linear and second-order spin conductivities.
 Previously, studies on linear SHE in hole gases were carried out by \cite{murakami2003dissipationless,Bernavig,schliemann2005spin,HongLiu,conserved_spin_current,SHE_hole_expt}.
-The calculations are done in the $\mathcal{T}$ symmetric heavy hole band of the spectrum, discussed in detail by Murakami et.al, \cite{murakami2003dissipationless} and Schliemann and Loss \cite{schliemann2005spin}.
-It is known that the linear spin conductivity in hole gases is contributed mainly by the intrinsic mechanism since, the vertex corrections due to impurity scattering vanish for such systems \cite{Bernavig,Murakami}.
-We particularly emphasize the spin orientations in the SBC and SBCP tensor components and note that they are out-of-plane and in-plane in the first-order and second-order spin currents, respectively.
+The calculations are done in the $\mathcal{T}$ symmetric heavy hole band of the spectrum, discussed in detail by Murakami et al. \cite{murakami2003dissipationless} and Schliemann and Loss \cite{schliemann2005spin}.
+It is known that the linear spin conductivity in hole gases is contributed mainly by the intrinsic mechanism, since the vertex corrections due to impurity scattering vanish for such systems \cite{Bernavig,Murakami}.
+We particularly emphasize the spin orientations in the SBC and SBCP tensors and note that the former is out-of-plane while the latter can have in-plane components.
 This is shown to be true for any two-level system where $\mathcal{T}$ is preserved \cite{classification}.
 Further, the role of anisotropy in the dispersion relations of these systems is also discussed.
 Apart from the Dresselhaus effect, the role of electromagnetic radiation in introducing anisotropy is also explored.

 This paper is arranged in the following way: section(\ref{sec:II}) introduces the formalism of second-order spin current and applies it to a general two-level $\mathcal{T}$ symmetric system.
 Section(\ref{secIII}) presents the results obtained for a 2DHG with the Rashba and Dresselhaus SOC.
 Section(\ref{secIV}) discusses the effect of radiation on the first and second-order spin conductivity of a Rashba spin-orbit coupled hole gas.
 Finally, we conclude with discussions and potential applications of our results in the field of spintronics.